Reading Time: 8 minutes

-Across the U.S., the number of people dying from drug misuse and overdose is rising faster than ever before.
+Across the U.S., the number of people dying from drug abuse and overdose is rising faster than ever before.
 While the most popular or commonly abused substances have been fluctuating over the years, heroin has seen a 533 percent increase in deaths since 2002.

 You may know the stats, the numbers, and even the drugs – but do you know the people?

 In reality, there is no one face to drug abuse.
 From the young to the elderly, the successful to the struggling, anyone can suffer from the deadly grip of addiction.
-To help shed some light on the impact drug misuse is having on Americans across the country, we asked people struggling with addiction to tell us more about their history with drugs and about themselves.
+To help shed some light on the impact drug abuse is having on Americans across the country, we asked people struggling with addiction to tell us more about their history with drugs and about themselves.
 From the types of jobs they have and the food they eat for breakfast to the amount of money they spend on their drug habits.
 Read on to see what we uncovered.

 Many of the most deadly and addictive drugs Americans struggle with are illegal – but not all of them.